agenteo/agenteo.github.com/source/_posts/2013-07-16-using-plugins-as-components-of-a-large-ruby-on-rails2-application.md

 * CMS
 * forum

-We decided to serve the forum from another app outside the Rails stack.
-And we decided to handle the CMS as a Radiant app (a separate rails app).
-Nginx would sit in front and route the URLs to the appropriate backend.
+We decided to serve the **forum** from another app outside the Rails stack and the **CMS** to be a Radiant app (a separate rails app) but the remaining areas where part of a single Ruby on Rails application (called **core**).
+Nginx would be proxying the segments to the correct upstream.

-But the rest of the components where part of a single Ruby on Rails application.
-* name finder
-* promotions
-* kids activities

-And we knew that after (big bang) release the stakeholder was going to ask for more of those vertical components.
+We knew that after the release the stakeholder was going to invest in more vertical components.

-Me and the other developer agreed that having all the models inside the /app/models wasn't going to be a sane way to work.

-We created model subfolders and required that inside environment.rb
+Me and the other developer agreed that since **core** was going to serve multiple verticals having all the models in the `/app/models` wasn't going a sane way to work so we created model subfolders and required that inside environment.rb

 {% highlight ruby %}
 Dir.glob("#{RAILS_ROOT}/app/models/*[^.rb]").each{|dir| config.load_paths << dir }